adtossou/datasciencecoursera/README.md

 # datasciencecoursera
-Exercise for data science course using R
+Exercises for data science course using R